Equation solving: Numerical methods

 With more complicated equations in real or complex numbers, simple methods to solve equations can fail.
 Often, root-finding algorithms like the Newton–Raphson method can be used to find a numerical solution to an equation, which, for some applications, can be entirely sufficient to solve some problem.

+There are also numerical methods for systems of linear equations.

 Matrix equations

 Equations involving matrices and vectors of real numbers can often be solved by using methods from linear algebra.

 Differential equations

 There is a vast body of methods for solving various kinds of differential equations, both numerically and analytically.
 A particular class of problem that can be considered to belong here is integration, and the analytic methods for solving this kind of problems are now called symbolic integration.
 Solutions of differential equations can be implicit or explicit.